 There are two ways through which you can benefit from your solar system.
 These include:

 Using most or all of your solar power is an excellent way to get maximum benefits and savings from your system.
 The more power you use, the more money you save by cutting down your quarterly energy bill.

-You can also receive credits for sending the excess solar power your system generates back to the grid.
+You can also receive credits for sending your system’s excess solar power back to the grid.

 Combining these two benefits makes solar power an excellent investment in solar energy.

 Note: Currently, solar feed-in-tariff rates are pretty low (about 5c/kWh to 13c//kWh), and the credits you get depend on your electricity retailer.
 And since electricity retailers are no longer obligated to pay you credits for your excess solar energy, you may not get as many benefits compared to when you use most of the power generated by your system.

 How to choose the right solar system size in Canberra